-41. The debt stock of developing countries as a group continues to increase, while key debt sustainability indicators have improved significantly since Monterrey, but care needs to be taken to avoid a recurrence of unsustainable levels of debt.
-Debt repayment by several developing countries, debt relief under the Heavily Indebted Poor Countries Initiative (HIPC), the Multilateral Debt Relief Initiative (MDRI) and the Evian treatment in the Paris Club, together with other debtor countries' efforts and ongoing initiatives, such as the World Bank IMF/Debt Sustainability Framework, have contributed to achieving such progress.
+- 56. The debt stock of developing countries as a group continues to increase, while key debt sustainability indicators have improved significantly since Monterrey, but care needs to be taken to avoid a recurrence of unsustainable levels of debt.9 Debt repayment by several developing countries, debt relief under the Heavily Indebted Poor Countries Initiative (HIPC), the Multilateral Debt Relief Initiative (MDRI) and the Evian treatment in the Paris Club, together with other debtor countries' efforts and ongoing initiatives, such as the World Bank IMF/Debt Sustainability Framework, have contributed to achieving such progress.
 The HIPC initiative is estimated to provide a total of US\$ 71 billion to 41 eligible countries, while MDRI is expected to provide an additional US\$ 28 billion.
-Borrowing countries have also enhanced their debt management programmes and many have built reserves.
+10 Borrowing countries have also enhanced their debt management programmes and many have built reserves.
 Debt relief initiatives also helped beneficiary countries mobilize much-needed resources for poverty reduction, as part of wider efforts to mobilize financial resources for development.
 We recognize that the current global financial and economic crises carry the possibility of undoing years of hard work and gains made in relation to the debt of developing countries.
-The situation demands bold and encompassing initiatives to resolve the current debt problems of developing countries, particularly for Africa and the least developed countries, in an effective and equitable manner.
+The situation demands implementation of existing and any future bold and encompassing initiatives and mechanisms to resolve the current debt problems of developing countries, particularly for Africa and the least developed countries, in an effective and equitable manner, including through debt cancellation. - 57.
+We stress the importance of continued flexibility with regard to the eligibility criteria for debt relief under HIPC and MDRI.
+We recall our encouragement to donor countries to take steps to ensure that resources provided for debt relief do not detract from ODA resources intended to be available for developing countries.

-6 [Footnote on overall debt stock to be added.]
+9 [Footnote on overall debt stock to be added.]

-7 Both figures in net present value terms at the end of 2007.
+10 Both figures in net present value terms at the end of 2007.